ibm-cloud-docs/databases-for-postgresql/dashboard-settings.md

 ### Removal

 To remove an IP address or netmask from the Whitelist, click *Remove*.
-When all entries on the whitelist are removed, the whitelist will be disabled and all IP addresses are accepted by the TCP access portals.
+When all entries on the whitelist are removed, the whitelist is disabled and all IP addresses are accepted by the TCP access portals.